sassyskiingpuppy19/troop150-website/src/content/pages/backpacking-checklist.md

  * Light weight camp chair

- * Camera (one-time use cameras best with your name)
+ * Camera (One-time use cameras best with your name)

  ### Do Not Bring